Jean Piaget’s cognitive development theory tells us that children learn and grow through four different stages of mental development.

-First we start with simple reflexes, and soon after, we develop our first habits.
-From four months old, we become aware of things beyond our own body.
+First, we start with simple reflexes, and soon after, we develop our first habits.
+From four months old, we become aware of things beyond our own bodies.
 Then, as we get older, we learn to do things intentionally.

 A key milestone during this stage is the development of working memory or in Piaget’s terms — ‘our realization of object permanence‘.

-To explore more, we move, we learn to sit, crawl, stand, walk and even to run.
+To explore more, we move, we learn to sit, crawl, stand, walk, and even run.
 This increased physical mobility consequently leads to increased cognitive development.

 But we remain egocentric — meaning we can perceive the world only from our own point of view.

 Stage 2: Pre-Operational Stage (2 – 7 Years)